-Discrimination in the workplace happens when an individual or group is treated in a different manner to others around them, in either a more favorable or unfavourable way.
+Discrimination at work happens when an individual or group is treated in a different manner to others around them, in either a more favourable or unfavourable way.
 When discrimination at work exists, it is normally done in a markedly negative way which displays somebody being treated differently or far less favourably from their work colleagues which in turn puts them at a disadvantage caused by this discrimination.
-Discrimination is prohibited in UK law on the following grounds:
+Discrimination is prohibited in UK law under the Equality Act 2010 on the following grounds:

 - Sex (gender)

 In other words, if an individual is exposed to a detriment which stems from one or more of the grounds listed above, it may well be illegal behaviour.
 Two types of discrimination exist; indirect and direct discrimination.
 We can help you in both cases.

 What is direct discrimination and how can I prove it?

 If you want to take action about direct discrimination you need to show that you have been treated differently and worse than someone else because of your protected characteristic.

 Direct discrimination occurs where, for example, a person is treated in a different way to their colleagues at work as a result of a prohibited reason e.g. their ethnicity, race, sex, sexual orientation, age, beliefs, marital status, religion or nationality.
 An example of direct sex discrimination would be if a female employee is paid less by a company than a male colleague for performing exactly the same role.
 In addition, the woman may also be entitled to put in a claim under the Equal Pay Act 1972.